thomasjpfan/flash-attn-whl/README.md

 ## Navigate the index

 This [wheel index](https://thomasjpfan.github.io/flash-attn-whl/) is split into the variants shown in [github.com/Dao-AILab/flash-attention/releases](https://github.com/Dao-AILab/flash-attention/releases): CUDA version, PyTorch version, and `CXX11ABI`.
 If a release does not have any generated wheels, it will be excluded from this index.

+## FAQ

+### Why does the index not work with normal `pip`?

+As for `pip>=21.0`, it's resolver requires the metadata and the wheel filename to match.
+There is an upstream PR that will fix it: [Dao-AILab/flash-attention#856](https://github.com/Dao-AILab/flash-attention/pull/856).